SideChannelMarvels/JeanGrey/README.md

     Current implementation discards automatically unexploitable outputs but may fail if more than one fault occur on the same column so be careful to record only outputs from single faulted implementations.
   * phoenixAES.convert_r8faults:
     AES 128 encryption or decryption
-    2 faults in round 8
+    2 single faults in round 8
     It simply converts the ciphertexts as if they were faulted in round 9 so the previous attack can be applied

 ## Dependencies